cartesi/docs/cartesi-rollups/core-concepts/optimistic-rollups.md

 With Dave, a single honest participant can effectively defend their claims on-chain, ensuring the integrity of transactions without relying on trust in validators.
 Based on the [Permissionless Refereed Tournaments algorithm](https://arxiv.org/abs/2212.12439), this protocol empowers anyone to validate rollups and uphold correct states on-chain, enhancing transaction security and reliability.

+In a way similar to how a consensus algorithm is crucial for achieving agreement on a single state of the blockchain among all nodes in a base layer chain, Dave plays a fundamental role in ensuring the integrity and trustworthiness of state transitions within Cartesi Rollups.